1. Home

 E.B.
 White

-One of the best-known works in our Essay Sampler (Part Two) is "Once More to the Lake," by E. B. White.
+One of the best-known and most frequently anthologized essays by an American author is "Once More to the Lake" by E. B. White.
 For the story behind the essay, see E.B.
 White's Drafts of "Once More to the Lake."
-And for more information about the author himself, see Writers on Writing: E.B.
-White.

-1. In the present time of E. B. White’s “Once More to the Lake,” the narrator of the essay is accompanied by
+1. In the present time of E. B. White’s “Once More to the Lake,” the narrator of the essay is accompanied by:

 (A) his son